How Isolation Can Be Regarded -- Silent Hill 4 (By Mr. Ephraim Peter)

 "Silent Hill 4: The Room" uses the theme of isolation to create a sense of psychological horror and unease.
 The game's unique approach to storytelling and gameplay immerses players in the protagonist's experience of being cut off from the world and trapped in his own apartment, as well as in the nightmarish worlds that reflect his inner struggles.
 This theme adds to the overall sense of dread and psychological tension that the game is known for.

 Finally, the game can symbolize the benefit of one to undergo through a test of seclusion.
-It is definately not easy, and can be very torturing.
+It is for sure not easy, and can be very torturing.
 However, like when Henry can earn his freedom, the hermit can gain his liberty from the mental obstacles that might be in his or her path.
 By developing fortitude, discipline and courage.
 Because being physically alone is no easy task for most human beings.